Yoga is a spiritual system that deals

 The nature or essence

 of a person

-Shadow Yoga has grown from its founder Zhander Remete’s knowledge and practical understanding of the ancient Hatha Yoga texts, Hatha Yoga anatomy and physiology, the Indian energetic system (marmasthana), and the Chinese energetic system.
+Shadow Yoga has grown from its founder Shandor Remete ( Sundernath )’s knowledge and practical understanding of the ancient Hatha Yoga texts, Hatha Yoga anatomy and physiology, the Indian energetic system (marmasthana), and the Chinese energetic system.

 The system of Shadow Yoga re-introduces the age-old concept of preparing the physical (gross) body and cultivating the energetic system (subtle body) and correct breathing before the introduction of working the traditional asanas (seats).

 This is achieved through moving sequences or 'preludes' which have been inspired by Shandor 's extensive personal studies of yoga, martial arts, dance and the observations and recognition of nature.
 Through these preludes blockages in the body are recognised and broken down, stiffness is removed from the joints, correct breathing is cultivated and co-ordination and rhythm are brought to life in a way that is challenging yet safe and teaches the body to move naturally.